Sat, Jun 12, 2021

 - Capacity is limited.
 Sorry, no walk-ins allowed; no paper tickets or cash payments will be accepted on-site.

-- Masks are required and social distancing is expected at all in-person events.
+- Masks are required, at the discretion of the garden owners, and social distancing is encouraged at all in-person events.

 For more details about these changes for this season, see the 2021 Open Days Q&A.

 These eight gardens are on the Festival of Gardens tour presented by the Garden Conservancy in partnership with the Providence Preservation Society and the Providence Tourism Council.
-Access to these gardens is only with a day pass available for purchase, (with a discount for Garden Conservancy members) at
+Access to these gardens is only with a day pass available for purchase (with a discount for Garden Conservancy members) at www.providencehousetour.com

 Three-year-old Sycamore Farm is an urban agriculture oasis in Providence’s historic West End neighborhood.